javid4u/test/Installation-&-Usage.md

 If you want to see a working version of this in OpenEMR, send me a private message and I’ll give you access to mine.

 If you require any additional info or clarifications, pls contact me.
+I can also provide reports on the modifications made to **globals.inc.php** and **cron_sms_notification.php** showing side-by-side comparisons of the original vs. the modified versions.

 Thanks and Kind Regards,
 Fayyaz Kasmani.